 - You will need to keep the wound dry for a period of four to five days after surgery.
 The medical team will advise about when dressings should be changed and when stitches or clips should be removed.

-- In most cases you are discharged from hospital after two or three days.
+- In most cases, you are discharged from the hospital after two or three days.
 A longer stay may be necessary, but this is the decision of your surgeon and depends on your progress.